 The most common type of commercial tie was likely the basic familiarity between buyers and sellers on the market, which involved the lowest level of intimacy.
 Judging from written rulings, Jews traded freely at the very least on market days – Tuesdays and Fridays in Cracow – and during fairs.
 Furthermore, “poor Jewesses had the right to sell shawls and scarves of their own making at all times,” while Jewish merchants who registered their commodities under the staple law were obligated to display them on the Cracovian market for at least a week before they could sell them in their shops.
 As can be gleaned from contemporary burghers’ complaints and descriptions, Jews used every opportunity to trade in the capital, often circumventing conceptual ‘fences’ that had been erected by the old agreement and subsequent edicts.
 Jews conducted retail trade in two basic ways: by approaching the Christian buyer himself, or by inviting him to their store or stand: “the Jews import all the products from abroad, and not only do they sell them, they also display them in Cracow […] The Jews sell their imported merchandise in front of the Cracovian merchants and even set up stands, stealing clients in this way and putting Christian merchants out of business.”
 The Jewesses also sold their goods by entering Christian houses, as can be deduced from repeated Jewish rulings forbidding such practice without a male companion.
 It is difficult to estimate the level of interreligious intimacy facilitated by commercial encounters of this kind.

-Without a doubt, shop rentals and wholesale domestic and international trade, involving different types of contracts, led to far more intense cross-religious contact. the appeals and prohibitions of religious authorities on both sides, Jewish and Christian merchants of different denominations engaged in ad hoc contracts and commission agency to promote commercial objectives, while members of both elites engaged in financial loans.
+Without a doubt, shop rentals and wholesale domestic and international trade, involving different types of contracts, led to far more intense cross-religious contact.
+Bypassing prohibitions of religious authorities on both sides, Jewish and Christian merchants of different denominations engaged in ad hoc contracts and commission agency to promote commercial objectives, while members of both elites engaged in financial loans.
 Jewish shop-owners sold products imported by Christian merchants, while Cracovian craftsmen bought raw materials form Jewish traders.
-Jewish merchants gave out loans against the collateral of merchandise of Christian traders or borrowed money on a bills of guarantee (membrane), which stated that the debt would be paid “to whoever presents this […] membrane and holds it in his hand.”Self-organized joint ventures such as the concerted shipments of goods, cooperation in commerce between merchants and factors, or co-ownerships over commercial companies, left traces in court documents when gone wrong.
+Jewish merchants gave out loans against the collateral of merchandise of Christian traders or borrowed money with a bill of guarantee (membrane) that stated the debt would be paid “to whoever presents this […] membrane and holds it in his hand.”
+Other unmediated joint ventures such as the concerted shipments of goods, cooperation in commerce between merchants and factors, or co-ownerships over commercial companies, left traces in court documents when gone wrong.
 Successful ventures left their mark in recurrent prohibitions, mostly by religious authorities.
 For example, the Protestant synods repeatedly criticized the apparently prevalent practice of Calvinist bankers to invest their money with Jewish bankers dealing with usury.

 Commercial and financial cooperation, which was managed according to supra-confessional and supra-religious economic norms, was often criticized with zeal: